cfbolz/pypy-15-blog/blogpost.rst

 Amsterdam with the above title.
 I was very happy to have been given that opportunity, since a number of our papers have been published at ICOOOLPS, including the very first one I published when I'd just started my PhD.
-I decided to turn the talk manuscript into a blog post, to make it reach a wider audience.
+I decided to turn the talk manuscript into a (longish) blog post, to make it available to a wider audience.
 Note that this blog post describes my personal recollections and research, it is thus necessarily incomplete and skewed.